Triangulation Independent Ptolemy Varieties: Introduction

 \begin{remark} If a Ptolemy variety contains a higher dimensional component $C$, one can compute the tautological representation $\pi_1(M)\to \SL(2,F(C))$, where $F(C)$ is the function field of $C$.
 See Section~\ref{sub:TautologicalRep} for an example. \end{remark}

-\begin{remark} Among the 61911 manifolds in the SnapPy census \texttt{OrientableCuspedCensus} there is no manifold with more than 53 transitive partitions (average 16).
-Most of these partitions are only mildly degenerate (72\%), so steps 1 and 2 above are rarely needed. \end{remark}
+\begin{remark} Among the 61911 manifolds in the SnapPy census \texttt{OrientableCuspedCensus} there is no manifold with more than 53 transitive edge sets (average 16).
+Most of these edge sets are only edge-degenerate (72\%), so steps 1 and 2 above are rarely needed. \end{remark}